-I am unaware of any additional circumstances that enable borrowers to have two FHA mortgages outstanding at the same time but there may be additional exceptions for the FHA 203(h) Disaster Relief Mortgage Program.
-The FHA 203(h) Program enables borrowers that live in Presidentially declared disaster areas whose homes were destroyed or seriously damaged to purchase or rebuild a home with no down payment.
-We provide a detailed review of the FHA 203(h) Program on FREEandCLEAR.
+I am unaware of any additional circumstances that enable borrowers to have two FHA mortgages outstanding at the same time but there may be additional exceptions for the FHA 203(h) Disaster Relief Mortgage Program, which enables borrowers that live in Presidentially declared disaster areas whose homes were destroyed or seriously damaged to purchase or rebuild a home with no down payment.

 For example, if your current primary residence -- financed with an FHA loan -- was severely damaged and the home is no longer your principal residence, you may be eligible for a new FHA 203(h) loan.
 In general, the FHA 203(h) Program has more accommodating qualification requirements than the standard FHA Program.
 If you have additional questions about a specific guideline or program, I recommend that you contact the FHA directly at the website below or by calling 1-800-225-5342.

 FHA Contact Information